taublast/LightNavigation/README.md

         InitializeComponent();
     }

+	// Called when this page is removed from the navigation stack public void OnRemoved()
+    {
+        System.Diagnostics.Debug.WriteLine("Page has been removed");
+        // Clean up resources, unsubscribe from events, etc.

+		this.DisconnectHandlers(); // <-- important to avoid memory leaks

+		// Dispose other resources if needed
+    }

     // Called just before this page is pushed onto the navigation stack public void OnPushing()
     {
         System.Diagnostics.Debug.WriteLine("Page is being pushed");
+		//can start preparing data etc..
     }

     // Called when this page becomes the topmost page (visible to user)